josecampuzano/starter-restaurant-reservation-main/README.md

 ### Create Table
-User can click on the top of the page with the `New Table` button.
+User can click on the `New Table` button.
 It will redirect the user to the New Table page which allows the user to create a new table name and the seating capacity.

 ## Database setup